Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Methods

 In addition, task rewards such as joint torque and contact force tracking improve the policy's ability to maintain stable contact and adapt to variations in contact conditions during contact-rich loco-manipulation.
 Regularization rewards promote smooth, physically plausible, and energy-efficient motions by penalizing large torques and abrupt actions, improving robustness and facilitating sim-to-real transfer.

-To facilitate sim-to-real transfer, we apply domain randomization during training, including randomizing robot dynamics, observation noise, control delays, and external disturbances.
-The full set of randomized parameters and their sampling ranges is summarized in Table~\ref{tab:domain_randomization}.
+To facilitate sim-to-real transfer, we apply domain randomization during training, including robot dynamics, observation noise, control delays, and external disturbances, inspired by~\cite{radosavovic2024real} and summarized in Table~\ref{tab:domain_randomization}.
 We also employ a noise curriculum that gradually increases observation noise and penalty strength.
 This helps the policy learn more stably in early stages and improves generalization in later stages.